Grey and Simcoe Foresters: History

-Early History
+Early history

-The 31st Grey Battalion of Infantry was organized in Grey County and formed from six independent and rifle companies located in Owen Sound, Meaford, Leith, Durham and Flesherton, and was gazetted on 14 September 1866.
+The 31st Grey Battalion of Infantry was organized in Grey County and formed from six independent and rifle companies in Owen Sound, Meaford, Leith, Durham and Flesherton, and was gazetted on 14 September 1866.
 These companies had been created in the 1850s.
 Lieutenant-Colonel W.D.
 Pollard was the first commanding officer of the 31st Greys.
 Concurrently in Simcoe County, the independent infantry and rifle companies in Barrie, Collingwood, Cookstown, Bradford, Oro, and Orillia were organized into the 35th Battalion of Infantry (Simcoe Foresters), which was also Gazetted on 14 September 1866.
 Lieutenant-Colonel A.R.
 Stephen commanded this new battalion.
 Prior to their formal organization into this new battalion structure, these independent companies from Grey and Simcoe counties had deployed from 1864–66 to guard strategic points along the Canada-USA border in response to the Fenian Raids.

 North-West Rebellion

 In 1885, Lieutenant-Colonel W.E.
 O'Brien, 35th Simcoe Foresters, took command of the York-Simcoe Battalion, which was formed from four companies of the 35th Simcoe Foresters and four companies of the 12th York Rangers to counter the Riel Rebellion in western Canada.
 In recognition of this contribution, 35th Simcoe Foresters received its first battle honour "North West Canada 1885".